tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 The HTTP authentication challenge also SHOULD contain the following additional attribute:

-- "origin-name-key", which contains a base64url encoding of a `KeyConfig` as defined in {{OHTTP}} to use when encrypting the Origin Name in issuance requests.
+- "origin-name-key", which contains a base64url encoding of a `NameKey` as defined in {{setup}} to use when encrypting the Origin Name in issuance requests.

 # Issuance Protocol {#issuance}